basho/riak_crdt_cookbook/counters/README.md

 Ok, so next up we're going to do some analysis of the data that's in our counters.

 I've written a module, `mr_kv_counters.erl`, that contains the functions we're going to use.
+Unfortunately Counters cannot be MapReduced from JavaScript, so you're going to have to use Erlang.

 Firstly, let's run down the functions: